omarkohl/anki-poker-master/docs/usage/hand.md

 ### User-defined fields within the .phh file

+According to the phh specification, any user-defined field must start with `_` ( underscore).
+The prefix `apm` stands for AnkiPokerMaster.

 The following are user-defined fields that can be added to the .phh file.

 * **_apm_hero**: It is used to specify which player is the hero (i.e. whose